Thomas Chatterton Manuscript Project

 -

-QE! : The author and editor of this website and founding member of the Thomas Chatterton Society (2002), has supplied images galore of Chattertonian works from his collection of early periodicals and editions, many of which are not available online.
-Plus a copy of the lower portion of Chatterton's letter to his mother, 14th May 1770 : View
+QE! : The writer and editor of this website and founding member of the Thomas Chatterton Society (2002), has supplied images galore of Chattertonian works from his collection of early periodicals and editions.
+Plus his copy of the lower portion of Chatterton's letter to his mother, 14th May 1770 : View

 -

 Tom Routledge : A much admired friend and founding member of the Thomas Chatterton Society (2002).
 Tom gathered a fine collection of Chattertonian first editions, which, after Tom's passing, now reside at a Canadian university.
-He kindly supplied me with photographs of his fragment of Chatterton's letter to his sister and allowed us to publish it in the project : View
+He kindly supplied me with photographs of his fragment of Chatterton's letter to his sister and allowed us to publish it in the project.
+The fragment sold in 2024 for over £10,000 : View

 Location of Manuscripts